My childhood is probably a little different than your average Australian story.

 – Enter Serbian politician (future president of Serbia), Slobodan Milosevic.

 – Milosevic saw an opportunity to advance his own political career and he now starts making public speeches segregating the Serbs from Albanians in Kosovo.
-He started making inflammatory promises that Serbia will come to aid their brothers in Kosovo (remembering that at the time, all Kosovo residents were all Yugoslavs).
+He started making inflammatory promises that Serbia will come to aid their brothers in Kosovo (remembering that at the time, all Kosovo residents, both Albanian and Serbian, were Yugoslavs).

 – Milosevic started to unsettle the balance that Tito so carefully nourished during his presidency, and long story short, Milosevic, was getting a little too big for his boots leading into the path to his presidency.